Go / No-Go supplier decision planning before china factory visit

 The problem is not the factory.

-The problem is the decision structure brought into the visit.
+The problem is the decision logic brought into the visit.

 Without a unified framework: